 Robert Fernandez was born in Hartford, grew up in Miami, and now lives in Nebraska.
-He's the author of Pink Reef (2013) and We Are Pharaoh (2011), both published by Canarium Books.
+He's the author of Pink Reef (2013) and We Are Pharaoh (2011), both published by Canarium Books, as well as Scarecrow (Wesleyan University Press, 2016).
 His poems have appeared in Boston Review, Conjunctions, Volt, The Canary, American Letters & Commentary, and elsewhere.
 He was selected as a New American Poet by the Poetry Society of America, and he is the recipient of a Gertrude Stein Award for Innovative Poetry and a grant from the Andrew W. Mellon Foundation.

 "Pink Reef, in its unique way, participates in the mystical tradition, but not by transcending the body or merging with the cosmos.
 Instead, like the poems of Thomas Traherne, Fernandez’s is a visionary poetry in which consciousness dives so profoundly into the body that even the boundaries of identity begin to dissolve" —Paul Scott Stanfield, Ploughshares